okta/okta.github.io/_source/_posts/2019-02-06-welcome-micah.md

 ## Spring Boot + Twilio + LaMetric FTW

 The app that drives this ridiculous mashup is written in [Spring Boot](https://start.spring.io).
-It uses the [Apache Fluent](https://hc.apache.org/httpcomponents-client-ga/tutorial/html/fluent.html) HTTP library to interact with the [LaMetric API]().
+It uses the [Apache Fluent](https://hc.apache.org/httpcomponents-client-ga/tutorial/html/fluent.html) HTTP library to interact with the [LaMetric API](https://lametric-documentation.readthedocs.io/en/latest/reference-docs/lametric-time-reference.html).
 It also uses the [Twilio API](https://developer.lametric.com/) to handle the interaction via SMS.

-The source code for this app can be found on [GitHub](https://github.com/dogeared/twilio-lametric)
+The source code for this app [can be found on GitHub](https://github.com/dogeared/twilio-lametric).